folkforms/docker-tasks/README.md

 # docker-tasks

-Allows you to more easily build/run/debug/release Docker images of your Node projects.
+Allows you to easily build/run/debug/release Docker images of your Node projects.

 Docker must be installed, and you will need a `Dockerfile`.
+This package is so you don't have to remember all the commands.

 ## How to use

 ### Setup

 1. Run `yarn add docker-tasks`
-2. Add `"docker": "node ./node_modules/docker-tasks/docker-tasks.js"` to your `package.json` scripts.
+2. Add `"docker": "docker-tasks"` to your `package.json` scripts.
 3. Run `yarn docker genconfig` to generate a `.docker-tasks.yml` file.
 4. Edit `.docker-tasks.yml` and add your project details.